 My favourite presser feet so far?

 - Knit foot.
 Absolute fave.
 I love sewing up comfy jersey knit scarves for my shop, and this feeds the fabric through the sewing machine so nicely without any bunching or stretching.
 It’s truly unbelievable how it works compared to your regular foot and it’s the next best thing to having a serger.
 (I’d say it’s kind of better, as there’s almost no learning curve to worry about with a knit foot.)
+See my post about the knit foot here.

 - Rolled hem foot.
 There are actually a few different sized rolled hem presser feet in the 32 piece set!
 These feet make for beautiful, easy and professional looking hems on things like linen tea towels and any lighter material that is tedious to press and hem.